-Nebraska-Responsible Beverage Service (RBS)-Voluntary Is there a state law pertaining to Beverage Service Training?
-Yes, voluntary If training is mandatory, who must participate?
-N/A If training is voluntary, which of the following incentives are offered?
-Defense in dram shop liability lawsuits No Discounts in dram shop liability insurance, license fees, or other No Mitigation of fines or other administrative penalties for sales to minors or intoxicated persons No Protection against license revocation for sales to minors or sales to intoxicated persons No Does the RBS law apply to on-premises establishments (such as bars and restaurants) or off-premises establishments (such as liquor stores)?
-Unspecified Does the RBS law apply to new or existing licensees?
-Unspecified
+Nebraska-Responsible Beverage Service (RBS)

+Is there a state law pertaining to Beverage Yes, voluntary

+Service Training?

+If training is mandatory, who must participate?
+N/A

+If training is voluntary, which of the following

+incentives are offered?

+Defense in dram shop liability lawsuits No

+Discounts in dram shop liability insurance, No

+license fees, or other

+Mitigation of fines or other administrative No

+penalties for sales to minors or intoxicated

+persons

+Protection against license revocation for sales No

+to minors or sales to intoxicated persons

+Does the RBS law apply to on-premises Not specified

+establishments (such as bars and restaurants) or

+off-premises establishments (such as liquor

+stores)?

+Does the RBS law apply to new or existing Not specified

+licensees?

 Nebraska-Minimum Ages for Sellers of Alcohol - Off-Premises (i.e., Liquor Stores)

 What is the minimum age requirement for off-

 premises retail establishments?

 Beer 16

+Wine 16

+Spirits 16

-Wine 16 Spirits 16 Does a manager or supervisor have to be present No when an underage person is selling beverages? when an underage person is selling beverages?
+Does a manager or supervisor have to be present No

+when an underage person is selling beverages?